 No matter how close friends and family are, spending 24/7 with the same people can be difficult.
 They often go on trips as best friends and return as sworn enemies.

-So that a joint trip does not become a test of strength for your friendship and family ties, we have collected some useful tips from people who often travel in large companies.
+So that a joint trip does not become a test of strength for your friendship and family ties, we have collected some valuable tips from people who often travel in large groups to help make your travel planning easier.

 1. Choose fellow travellers properly